Yingli + SolarAid SM100

 Central to our role was gathering deep insights into the lives of our diverse customers.
 Working closely with charities in Africa we gathered local insights into family routines, the layout of dwellings and environmental conditions.
 We listened to the aspirations and ideas of people whose personal experiences have shaped a product that is co-created in Africa.

 The SM100 has been rigorously tested on the ground at each stage of development.
-A trial with nine thousand families in four countries ensures it is the only solar light to guarantee customer satisfaction.
+A trial with nine thousand families in three countries ensures it is the only solar light to guarantee customer satisfaction.